-HOW TO SAFELY REMOVE ATICK
+HOW TO SAFELY REMOVE A TICK

 If you find a tick attached to your skin, don't panic!
-All you need is tweezers.
+All you need are tweezers.

 - 1. Use tweezers to grasp the tick as close to the skin's surface as possible. - 2.
 Pull upward with steady, even pressure.
 Don't twist or jerk the tick; this can cause the mouth-parts to break off and remain in the skin.
 If this happens, remove the mouth-parts with tweezers.
 If you are unable to remove the mouth-parts easily with clean tweezers, leave it alone and let the skin heal. - 3.
 After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water. - 4.
 Tick bites should be monitored and the ticks themselves saved for identification if symptoms develop.
 Ticks can be saved in a sealed plastic container or bag.
-Ticks removed from military personnel, their dependents, or DOD civilians can be turned in for identification and disease testing through the MilTICK Program.
-For more information visit:
+Ticks removed from military personnel, their dependents, or DOD civilians can be turned in for identification and disease testing through the Military Tick Identification/Infection Confirmation Kit (MilTICK) program.
+For more information scan the QR code on this page.